-Eric Malczewski is a Lecturer on Social Studies and serves on the Board of Advisors for Social Studies.
-He is a Faculty Fellow in The Center for Cultural Sociology at Yale University.
+Eric Malczewski is a sociologist specializing in sociological theory, comparative historical sociology, culture, social and political theory, environmental sociology, nationalism, material culture, and institutions.
+He is affliated with Dudley House and is a Faculty Fellow in The Center for Cultural Sociology at Yale University.

 He is currently working on a monograph that provides a theoretical and historical account of conceptions of nature in American culture and their role in the emergence of a new domain of experience.
 The study is intended as a contribution to sociological theory and the understanding of the role played by nature and the environment in American modernity.
 Other empirical foci include the constitutive principles of modernity, nationalism, and the genesis of modern institutions.
 His current theoretical work focuses on the role that symbolic organizing principles play in social orders and institutions.